Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 The following measures should be taken to prevent mildew stains from forming on walls and to avoid a poor indoor climate:

-- Regular ventilation: airing out rooms several times a day reduces the humidity indoors.
+• Regular ventilation: airing out rooms several times a day reduces the humidity indoors and improves the indoor climate in the home.

 Prevention of saltpetre on walls